 Services to the Coach Industry

-This award is presented annually by UK Coach Awards to somebody in the world of coach tourism who has devoted a lifetime to the industry, and delivered exceptional service in the provision and/or delivery of coach services.
+This award will be presented by UK Coach Awards to somebody in the world of coach tourism who has devoted a lifetime to the industry, and delivered exceptional service in the provision and/or delivery of coach services.

 The award is designed to recognise a significant and sustained contribution to the success of the industry by an individual who has gone consistently beyond the call of normal duty to improve and promote the coach industry for its users or the wider community.

-John is a passionate advocate for coaching and coach tourism, and also raises huge amounts of money for charity through his long distance cycling exploits.
-The Management Committee felt that his immense hard work on behalf of the whole industry meant that the award was richly deserved.
+Sean is a passionate advocate for group travel and coach tourism, and the Management Committee felt that his immense hard work on behalf of the whole industry meant that the award was richly deserved.